purescript/purescript/CHANGELOG.d/feature_replace-unused-declarations.md

   someInt = bar @String -- use the `String` instance
   ```

-  However, failing to provide a VTA to direct the instance selection
+  Without VTAs, the compiler
   will still produce an `InstanceNotFound` error, but this error
   has been updated to note which type variables in the class head
-  must be specified via Visible Type Applications
+  can only be disambiguated via visible type applications
   (except for one situation involving type synonyms).
   Given the following code